AdobeDocs/cai-soft-binding-api/src/pages/index.md

 <HeroSimple slots="heading, text"/>

-# CAI Soft binding API
+# CAI Soft binding resolution API

 Provides a web API to retrieve C2PA manifest stores, given a soft binding value, a manifest identifier, or an asset.